Aircraft lavatory: Small aircraft

 During World War II, smaller aircraft such as fighters were fitted with devices known as "relief tubes".
 These consisted of a funnel attached to a hose that led to the outside and which could be used for urination.
 These devices were awkward to use and could become frozen and blocked in the intense cold of high altitude.

 Such devices are still sometimes fitted to modern military aircraft and small, private aircraft although they are difficult for women to use.
 Male glider pilots undertaking extended soaring flights may wear an external catheter that either drains into a collection bag or is connected to tubing that dumps the urine to the outside.
 If the latter approach is used, care must be taken when designing the system so that the stream of urine does not make contact with other parts of the aircraft, where it may eventually cause corrosion.

-Another solution to urinating on long military patrols, especially in modern naval patrol craft where a pilot is strapped to his seat, is the use of a sponge-containing zipper storage bag, which is disposed at the end of the flight.
+Another solution to urinating on long military patrols, especially in modern aeronaval patrol craft where a pilot is strapped to their seat, is the use of a sponge-containing zipper storage bag, which is disposed at the end of the flight.